ryanwersal/scaffold/README.md

 # scaffold

-Just a basic project scaffold for Python/Django/Docker/AWS/etc.
+Just a basic project scaffold for Python/Django/Docker/Vue/AWS/etc. The production configuration has NGinx serving Vue.js on the frontend and reverse-proxying to a Django application running a REST API on the backend.
+The project is containerized using Docker and orchestrated with Docker Compose.

 ## Setup